anhydrous99/Rainbow/README.md

 * `run` - an array run JSON objects containing `env` - The, OpenAI gym, environment, `run_name` the name of the run, and `train_frames` and/or `train_reward` the reward to frame to stop training at.
 Most hyper-parameters described in the global scope of our JSON file can be overwritten here, on a per run basis.
+* `record_training` - A true or false where true indicates to record all episodes when training.

 ### N-Step DQN